jnsoft/brcgo/README.md

 # Billion Rows Challenge in Go

 ## Challenge
 The challenge is to read a file with 1 billion lines, aggregating the information contained in each line and print a report with the result.
-Each line contains a weather station name and a temperature reading in the format *<station name>;<temperature>*.
-Station name may have spaces and other special characters excluding ;, and the temperature is a floating-point number ranging from -99.9 to 99.9 with precision limited to one decimal point.
+Each line contains a weather station name and a temperature reading in the format * <station name>;<temperature> * Station name may have spaces and other special characters excluding ;, and the temperature is a floating-point number ranging from -99.9 to 99.9 with precision limited to one decimal point.
 The expected output format is *{<station name>=<min>/<mean/<max>, ...}*

 Example of a measurement file:
 ```